xetys/jhipster-uaa-setup/README.md

 ?
 Do you want to update the entity?
 This will replace the existing files for this entity, all your custom code will be overwritten Yes, re generate the entity
 [...]

-$ cd ../docker
-$ yo jhipster:docker-compose
-Welcome to the JHipster Docker Compose Sub-Generator
-?
-Enter the root directory where your gateway(s) and microservices are located ../ ?
-Which applications do you want to include in your Docker Compose configuration? app1, app2, gateway, uaa ?
-Do you want ELK to monitor your applications ?
-Yes

-Checking Docker images in applications directories...
-Found Docker images, writing files...

-   create docker-compose.yml
-   create jhipster-registry.yml
-   create central-server-config/application.yml
-   create elk.yml
-   create log-monitoring/log-config/logstash.conf
-   create log-monitoring/log-data/.gitignore

-$ docker-compose up -d
 ```